 - Start your Traeger or wood pellet grill per the instructions and set on smoke.
 Place brisket fat side up on the grates and smoke for 4 hours, spraying every 45 minutes to an hour with the broth/ACV mixture.
 Set temperature to 225 degrees Fahrenheit and cook for an additional 4-8 hours, until an instant read thermometer reads 180 degrees in the thickest part of the meat.
 Be patient!

 - Remove meat and let rest for at least 30 minutes.
-I like place foil loosely over it.
+I like place foil loosely over it or we have wrapped it in parchment paper, wrapped in in a towel, and placed in a cooler to rest.
+The cooler allows it to stay warm.
 Thinly slice and serve with sides of choice!

 This post may contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
 I truly appreciate your support!